-There are two main categories of theft in California:
+There are two main categories of theft charges in California: petty theft and shoplifting charges.

 First time petty theft and shoplifting offenses are charged as misdemeanors and carry a maximum sentence of six months in the county jail, three years summary probation, and a $1,000 fine.

-To be convicted of petty theft under Penal Code 484, one of the elements the prosecution must prove is that the defendant intended to steal the item.
+To be convicted of petty theft under California Penal Code section 484, one of the elements the prosecution must prove is that the defendant intended to steal the item.

 In many petty theft and shoplifting cases, the intent element is non-existent.
 People often are in a hurry when they are shopping and are pulled in many directions.
 Often people “space out” and leave a store wearing an item of clothing they tried on without putting on their own clothes.
 At the grocery store, a shopper puts items in a reusable shopping bag, does not pick up anything else, and leaves the store without realizing that he or she did not pay for the item in their bag.
 Sometimes people’s so-called “friends” put merchandise in a person’s purse or in the storage area of a baby stroller without telling them.
 Our defense lawyers are experienced in dealing with these issues head on.